 Where to start when learning the guitar

-A question I frequently encounter in beginner guitar groups on social media like Reddit or Facebook goes something like this:
+A common question I hear in beginner guitar groups on social media sites like Reddit or Facebook goes something like this:

-Usually, the person who asks the question gets thrown at a barrage of things to learn on the guitar such as “scales”, “songs”, “chords”, “reading the notes”, “arpeggios“, or whatever is the whim of the day of the person answering his question.
+Usually, the person who asks the question is bombarded with a slew of things to learn on the guitar, such as “scales,” “songs,” “chords,” “reading the notes,” “arpeggios,” or whatever the person answering his question is into that day.

 The beginner guitar player who asked the question is usually left none the wiser.